waldronlab/bioanalyzer-backend/docs/DOCKER_DEPLOYMENT.md

 # BugSigDB Analyzer Docker Deployment Guide

-This guide provides comprehensive instructions for deploying the BugSigDB Analyzer using Docker and Docker Compose.
+Instructions for deploying the BugSigDB Analyzer using Docker and Docker Compose.

-## 🐳 Prerequisites
+## Prerequisites

 - Docker 20.0+
 - Docker Compose 2.0+ (or `docker compose` command)
 - At least 4GB RAM available
 - At least 10GB disk space

-## 🚀 Quick Start
+## Quick Start

 ### 1. Clone and Setup